 performs line-break normalization and validates context-specific character set issues,

 such as tokenization of qualified-names.
 The Scanner

-pulls data through the reader and constructs the intermediate representation (IR) of the
+pulls data through the reader and constructs the intermediate representation (IR)

 document; it deals with all issues related to entity expansion, validates the XML